Introduction to Multi-Armed Bandits: Adaptive discretization: the Zooming Algorithm

-\xhdr{More on the zooming algorithm.} The analysis of the zooming algorithm, both in \cite{LipschitzMAB-stoc08} and in this chapter, goes through without some of the assumptions.
+\xhdr{Zooming algorithm.} The analysis of the zooming algorithm, both in \cite{LipschitzMAB-stoc08,LipschitzMAB-JACM} and in this chapter, goes through without some of the assumptions.
 First, there is no need to assume that the metric satisfies triangle inequality (although this assumption is useful for the intuition).
-Second, Lipschitz condition \eqref{Lip:eq:Lip-general} only needs to hold for pairs $(x,y)$ such that $x$ is the best arm. \footnote{The analysis of a similar algorithm in \citet{xbandits-nips08} only needs the Lipschitz condition to hold when both arms are in the vicinity of the best arm.} Third, no need to restrict realized rewards to finitely many possible values (but one needs a slightly more careful analysis of the clean event).
+Second, Lipschitz condition \eqref{Lip:eq:Lip-general} only needs to hold for pairs $(x,y)$ such that $x$ is the best arm. \footnote{A similar algorithm in \citet{xbandits-nips08} only requires the Lipschitz condition when both arms are near the best arm.} Third, no need to restrict realized rewards to finitely many possible values (but one needs a slightly more careful analysis of the clean event).
 Fourth, no need for a fixed time horizon: The zooming algorithm can achieve the same regret bound for all rounds at once, by an easy application of the ``doubling trick" from Section~\ref{sec:IID-further}.

 The zooming algorithm attains improved regret bounds for several special cases \citep{LipschitzMAB-stoc08}.
 First, if the maximal payoff is near $1$.
 Second, when $\mu(x) = 1-f(\mD(x,S))$, where $S$ is a ``target set'' that is not revealed to the algorithm.
 Third, if the realized reward from playing each arm $x$ is $\mu(x)$ plus an independent noise, for several noise distributions; in particular, if rewards are deterministic.